 - Examine your monthly cash flow to see just how much is coming in and going out.
-Start by checking your income on myPay.
-Then look at your expenses What does your housing payment look like?
+Start by checking your pay on the basic pay tables and on myPay.
+Then look at your expenses.
+What does your housing payment look like?
 How much do you spend on car loans, household bills, and entertainment costs?

 - Track your spending habits for one month on your smartphone or in a small notebook.

 - Write down your short-term financial goals.
 It’s a good idea to start building an emergency savings account, reducing your debt or saving for a family vacation.

 - Write down your long-term financial goals.
 Home buying, saving for retirement and contributing to a college savings plan all apply.
 It’s never too soon to start.

 - Prioritize and set savings goals for each item.
 If you need help, consult a personal financial manager on your installation or call Military OneSource at 800-342-9647 to reach a financial counselor.
 OCONUS/International?
 Click here for calling options.

 - Check out Military Saves’ countless resources and tools to help you create accurate figures.